CSC-207/Text-Layout/README.md

 Samuel A. Rebelsky and Albert-Kenneth Okine

 # Description
-Truncated, Centered, and RightJustified: Take a TextBlock and a width as input, then return
+Truncated, Centered, and RightJustified: Take a TextBlock and a width as input, then return it according to the operation.

+TruncatedHeight: Take a TextBlock and a height as input, then return it, then return it truncated height-wise.

 HorizontallyFlipped and VerticallyFlipped: Take a TextBlock and return it, flipped.